eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 This document specifies Entity and Compute Attestation (ECA), a protocol that profiles the Remote Attestation Procedures (RATS) architecture [@!RFC9334] to address these challenges.
 ECA defines two distinct cryptographic attestation procedures:

 1.  **Identity Bootstrapping:** For initial "cold start" establishment of verifiable identity in environments not yet provisioned.

 2.  **Attestation Renewal:** A lightweight, single round-trip attestation procedure for continuous verification of established identity and state, ideal for long-running workloads and TEEs.

-The protocol is designed to be transport-agnostic and to integrate with existing identity frameworks and transport protocols such as (D)TLS.

 # Motivation and Use Cases